 Custody arrangements can be modified well after a divorce has been finalized.
 Sometimes, the reason for a post-judgment modification order may be as simple as one parent’s schedule has changed and they can no longer visit their children as they used to.

 Even though parents can resolve such complications on their own, it makes sense to have your attorneys file the necessary paperwork so that the order is legally enforceable.
 If one parent decides to renege on the agreement, the court can only intervene if the other parent can show how they violated an established agreement.

 In cases where one parent wants to move the child out of state or even to another city, they must get the permission of the court before making the move.
 These are among the most difficult modification orders because one parent may be deeply opposed to losing contact to their child.
 It can alter an existing agreement significantly.
 For that reason, the court must rule on whether the move is in the best interests of the children.

-Speak to a Richland Hills MI Attorney About Requesting a Post-Judgment Modification Order
+Speak to a Rochester Hills MI Attorney About Requesting a Post-Judgment Modification Order